parkr/tit/README.markdown

 tit
 ===

-a stupid fucking twitter client for you and your stupid fucking friends
+a rather spiteful stupid fucking twitter client for you and your stupid fucking friends

 install
 -------